Maximilian-Winter/ToolAgents/ReadMe.md

 ## Custom Tools

+ToolAgents supports various ways to create custom tools, allowing you to integrate specific functionalities into your agents.
+Here are different approaches to creating custom tools:

+### 1. Pydantic Model-based Tools

-You can create custom tools using Pydantic models or function definitions.
-Here's an example of a custom calculator tool:
+You can create tools using Pydantic models, which provide strong typing and automatic validation.
+Here's an example of a calculator tool:

 ```python
 from enum import Enum
 from typing import Union
 from pydantic import BaseModel, Field
 from ToolAgents import FunctionTool